atvs1478/sq/README.md

 You can install the excellent plugin "Music Information Screen" which is super useful to tweak the layout for these small displays.

 ### Infrared
 You can use any IR receiver compatible with NEC protocol (38KHz).
-Vcc, GND and output are the only pin that needs to be connected, no pullup, no filtering capacitor, it's a straight connection.
+Vcc, GND and output are the only pins that need to be connected, no pullup, no filtering capacitor, it's a straight connection.

 The IR codes are send "as is" to LMS, so only a Logitech SB remote from Boom, Classic or Touch will work.
 I think the file Slim_Devices_Remote.ir in the "server" directory of LMS can be modified to adapt to other codes, but I've not tried that.